HydraMeshnet/developer-portal/showcase.md

 ## Fort

-To be able to understand how powerful IoP DAC and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
+To be able to understand how powerful IOP DAC and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
 We call it as *The Swimming Pool KYC Use Case*.

 <a href="/#/usecases/swimming_pool.md" class="btn btn-sm btn-outline-primary">Learn More</a>

 ### Reference Implementation

-We also created a reference implementation where we actually solve this via IoP DAC and IoP Fort.
+We also created a reference implementation where we actually solve this via IOP DAC and IOP Fort.

 <a href="https://github.com/Internet-of-People/morpheus-kyc-ui" target="_blank" class="btn btn-sm btn-outline-primary">Access Code & Documentation</a>